Activists honor Walter Wallace Jr., nearly six months after Philly police fatally shot him

-About 100 people have gathered at West Philadelphia’s Malcolm X Park to honor Walter Wallace Jr., the 27-year-old Black man who police fatally shot in October.
+About 100 people gathered at West Philadelphia’s Malcolm X Park on Sunday to honor Walter Wallace Jr., the 27-year-old Black man who police fatally shot in October.

 The event kicked off with a drum line and chants of “long live Walter Wallace.”